 Day 13 – Return to Santiago and head to Rio de Janeiro

-Take the time to catch your flight or bus back to Santiago and prepare for your flight to Rio de Janeiro, the next stop on our one month South America backpacking route.
+Take the time to catch your flight or bus back to Santiago and prepare for your flight to Rio de Janeiro, the next stop on our one month South America itinerary.

-Read my full blog post about backpacking Chile here.
+Read my full blog post about the best two week itinerary in Chile here.

 Week 3: Rio de Janeiro, Brazil

-Famous for its annual carnival and caipirinha cocktails, Rio de Janeiro is undeniably fun and fabulous.
+Rio de Janeiro is a city full of passion, drama and excitement.
+Couples kiss in the street and the street samba parties entice you to join in.
 It’s a short flight from Santiago de Chile to Rio de Janeiro.
-I spent a week here while backpacking Brazil, as part of my South America backpacking route for one month.
-It’s a fabulous place, with its famous beaches, imposing Sugarloaf Mountain and colourful Selaron Steps.
-Not to mention the iconic Christ the Redeemer statue.
-So buckle up.
-Discover the best places to stay and all the top things to do in Rio.
+I spent a week here while travelling in Brazil, as part of my South America 1 month itinerary.
+Highlights include its famous beaches, imposing Sugarloaf Mountain, the colourful Selaron Steps and the iconic Christ the Redeemer statue.
+Discover the best places to stay and all the top things to do in Rio during your stay here.

 Day 14: Check into your accommodation in Rio de Janeiro

-Check out all the best hostels in Rio de Janeiro here or explore the map below.
+Check out all the best accommodation in Rio de Janeiro for your dates by exploring the map below.

 Day 15: Go on a guided tour of Rio de Janeiro